 Brian flew to Chicago July 21 for two weeks of training and will then reconnect with his fiancee in San Diego to start the next chapter of his life.

 “I’ve put in a lot of hard work.
 I graduated with a 4.0 and my second two semesters were paid for by STEM scholarships,” he said.
 “But I feel like I’ve gone through this almost three-year process of every single possible way I could hit the lottery, I’ve hit the lottery.”

 To learn more about EMCC’s Cyber Security program, visit https://www.estrellamountain.edu/programs/cybersecurity.

 Interested in attending EMCC?
-Registration for the fall 2019 semester is currently underway.
-EMCC offers a variety of associate degrees and certificates and partners closely with Arizona State University, Northern Arizona University, and University of Arizona, as well as more than 40 out-of-state, private, and online colleges and universities, for transfer programs.
+Registration for the Fall 2020 semester is currently underway.
+EMCC offers a variety of associate degrees and certificates.
+It also partners closely with several schools including Arizona State University, Northern Arizona University, and University of Arizona, for transfer programs.
 Classes can be taken in person, online, or in a hybrid format.
 To begin your journey, visit https://www.estrellamountain.edu/students/enrollment-steps.